lihebi/viki-md/src/scholar/certificate_revocation.md

 * new solution for problem of certificate revocation
 * solution gains in `scalability`, `communication costs`, `robustness to parameter changes and update rate`

+## Idea

+Create and maintain efficient `authenticated data structures` holding info about validity of certificates.

 ## concepts